Melelery/c-binance-futures-quant/README_EN.md

 Low cost, high efficiency, and simple implementation

-With a cost of less than  150 USD per month, it can scan about 15 million symbol per minute to see if they meet the transaction conditions
+With a cost of less than  $150 per month, it can scan about 15 million symbol per minute to see if they meet the transaction conditions

 Except for the matching server (C++), it is written in python, which is easy to understand